-Figure 8 KVM
+Figure 7 KVM

 I did not want to add another set of user I/O when we setup the server.
 The solution was to use a KVM (keyboard, video, and mouse) switch.
 KVM's have been used in server farms for years to allow single point of control for multiple computers.
 I purchased a 4-port Belkin Omni View SE KVM.
-Port 1 is the workstation port 2 the server.
-A third port is used for testing.
+Port 1 is the main workstation, port 2 the server, port 3 is a WinXP/Ubuntu computer and port 4 is used for testing.
 I wired up a set of I/O, network, and power cables to make it easy to temporally connect another PC for test or configuration.
 That has turned out to be very handy.